 - Interstitial Defect: (Constituents particles move to the interstitial site of the lattice).

 This defect occurs due to the missing of the same number of cations and anions from the lattice site.
-These type of defect is shown by this substance which having high co-ordination number.
+This type of defect is shown by this substance which having high coordination number.

 In this type of defect, some cations are missing from their lattice site and occupy the interstitial site of the lattice.
-This type of defect is shown by those substances which have low co-ordination number.
-The closeness of like charges tends to increase the dielectric constant of crystal.
+This type of defect is shown by those substances which have low coordination number.
+The closeness of like charges tends to increase the dielectric constant of the crystal.

 Non- stoichiometric Defects

-This defect is shown by compound of D block elements of the periodic table.
+This defect is shown by compounds of D block elements of the periodic table.
 These defects are classified as metal excess defects which are again of two types.
 They are as follows;

 Metal excess defect due to anionic vacancy